 Parents play a vital role in maintaining their child’s oral hygiene.
 You can do several things at home to reduce the risk of dental issues for your child.

-The best oral care practices for patients with autism include:
+The best oral care practices for people with autism include:

 Your child should brush their teeth twice a day for two minutes at a time.
-If your child is reluctant to brush, try brushing your teeth at the same time, allow them to brush the teeth of a doll or other toy, or brush for them.
+If your child is reluctant to brush, try brushing your teeth with them.
+Allow them to brush the teeth of a doll or other toy or brush for them.

-Just like adults, children should floss daily once their teeth are close enough to touch.
+Children should floss daily once their teeth are close enough to touch.
 Demonstrate flossing for your child and allow them to become familiar with the floss.
-If possible, floss for them and then allow them to try it.
+Try to floss for them and then allow them to try it.

 Flossing might be a big challenge for children, especially those with autism.
 Be patient with them; getting them comfortable with flossing is important.
 You can also use flavored floss if they don’t like the mint taste.